dotmesh-io/docs/hugo/content/tutorials/library.md

 +++
 draft = false
-title = "2.
-Using Dotmesh as a Library" synopsis = "Store development states of an app with polyglot persistence in a library." knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"
+title = "Using Dotmesh as a Library" synopsis = "Store development states of an app with polyglot persistence in a library." knowledgelevel = "" date = 2017-12-21T11:27:29Z weight = "2"
 [menu]
   [menu.main]
     parent = "tutorials"